 How to grow the best watermelon comes down to care, watermelon needs consistent water from when you first pant them to when they set their first female flower.
 But you don’t want to overwater them.
-In the first 3-4 weeks in your garden, your watermelon plants will develop their root system which will supply it both moisture and nutrients.
-A strong root system will allow the watermelon to take on 95% of it’s weight in water which allows them to form the large water-filled cells that give watermelon their crunchy yet tender texture.
+In the first 3-4 weeks in your garden, your watermelon plants will develop their root system which will supply both moisture and nutrients.
+A strong root system will allow the watermelon to take on 95% of its weight in water which allows them to form the large water-filled cells that give watermelon its crunchy yet tender texture.

 You never want your watermelon to fully dry out or it could crack them.
 Water when the top 3-4 inches of your soil is dry.
 To check if your watermelon needs water stick a finger in the soil near your plant.
 Apply a heavy mulch around your plants to help keep out weeds and lock in moisture.

 Once your watermelon has begun setting fruit, it’s really important not to overwater, or you will dilute the natural sugars.
 Watermelon leaves commonly wilt a little in the late part of the afternoon, if they wilt before noon water your plants immediately.
 It’s best to use a soaker hose or drip hose to get the water to the roots of your watermelon plant, watering from overhead can cause fungus to attack your leaves.

 Stop watering your watermelon plants two weeks before your watermelon are ready to harvest.
 This will build up the sugar content in your watermelon causing the fruit to be sweeter when you harvest it.

 Watermelon is susceptible to Thrips, Flea Beetles, Twospotted Spider Mites, Cabbage Loopers, Beet Armyworms, Grasshoppers, Leafminer Flies, Spotted & Striped Cucumber Beetles, and vine borers.

 To help protect your plants from these insects.

 How To Harvest Watermelon